If a brain injury damages the basal ganglia, you may experience problems with balance, posture, and certain movements.

 Basal ganglia damage can cause serious, painful side effects.
 Different types of movement disorders can develop depending on which part of the basal ganglia was affected.

-Fortunately, you can reverse most of the side effects by engaging neuroplasticity.
+Fortunately, you can reverse most of these secondary effects by engaging neuroplasticity.
 You will do this by exercising your affected muscles.

-With enough practice, you can help your brain rewire itself until eventually, you regain full control of your body again.
+With enough practice, you can help your brain rewire itself until eventually, you regain better control of your body again.